- We are aiming to elect officers in a free and fair manner.

 - The Deputy Returning Officer will set a deadline for students to comply with specific Campaign Penalties – if they aren’t complied with before the deadline, then a Campaign Ban will come into effect until proof is given that the order has been complied with.

-- Appeals on an outcome can be made to the IRO, this can be based on additional information or that the punishment was too harsh.
+- Where a penalty has been applied an appeal can be made to the IRO, this can be based on additional information or that the punishment was too harsh.

-- The IRO will then make a new ruling on the complaint.
+- The IRO will then review the appeal, the original complaint and will either up-hold the original decision or make a new ruling on the complaint.

 - If new/different issues are raised within the appeal then a new investigation will be commenced.